 Visit the Franklin D. Roosevelt National Historic Site, one of the great historic homes of America.
 Filled with memorabilia of the Roosevelt family, the neo-Georgian house, Springwood, was where the president was born in 1882.
 Enjoy a 1-hour guided tour of the FDR home followed by a self-guided tour of the FDR Library and Museum.

-In Catskill, visit the Clermont State Historic Site, home to Robert Livingston Jr., the first minister of foreign affairs who negotiated the Louisiana Purchase and helped draft the Declaration of Independence.
+In Catskill, visit the Clermont State Historic Site, home to Robert Livingston Jr. As the first minister of foreign affairs, he negotiated the Louisiana Purchase and helped draft the Declaration of Independence.
 You will also have the chance to visit Olana, home of artist Frederick Church.

 Enjoy a special visit to the magnificent Persian-style home of one of the most influential Hudson River School painters, Frederick Church.
 Church designed his home and the surrounding landscape to take full advantage of the magnificent views of the Catskill Mountains.
 Today, you can tour the house and take a stroll of the grounds, hailed by many as the queen of the Hudson Valley estates.

 A visit to the Thomas Cole National Historic Site provides entry into the world of the man who became the father of American landscape painting and founder of the Hudson River School of art.
 Tour the 1815 Federal yellow-brick Main House and visit the historic rooms where the Cole family lived, including the West Parlor where Thomas Cole was married and the upstairs rooms where his children were born and where Cole died in 1848.